mslthn/Build-Generative-Virtual-Assistant-IBM-Watsonx/Build Generative Virtual Assistant with IBM Watsonx/README.md

 # Build Web Virtual Assistant With Generative AI Using IBM watson Assistant Integrated With WatsonX
-Create a capstone project related to Watsonx and Watson Assistant, to be used as a Virtual Assistant on the Football Website [Halo Barca](https://haloobarca.blogspot.com/)
+Create a capstone project related to Watsonx and Watson Assistant, to be used as a Virtual Assistant on the Tuban Website [[Kabupaten Tuban blog](https://capstoneprojectkami.blogspot.com/)]

 # Problem
-Most football news websites currently running are not modernized with Generative AI, so their functionality is limited.
+Tuban is one of the regencies in East Java located close to Lamongan Regency.
+There are still many people who do not know what Tuban is and where Tuban Regency is located

 # Solutions
-My idea is to create a standard sports news website integrated with Generative AI using WatsonX & Watson Assistant.
-This is done to improve the performance of the website in terms of information related to the topics raised on the website.
+So we have an idea to create a chatbot that helps users to get to know Tuban Regency better.

-This time I used the website [Halo Barca](https://haloobarca.blogspot.com/) a website that discusses football news related to FC Barcelona.
-By implementing Generative AI, users can not only read the news but can also get various information about FC Barcelona, ​​so they can increase the functionality of the website at one time.
+I use the blog [[Kabupaten Tuban blog](https://capstoneprojectkami.blogspot.com/)] to introduce Tuban Regency to tourist attractions, culture in Tuban Regency, Tuban specialties, and others through the blog and added a chatbot from IBM Watson to make the blog look more interactive.

 ## List Of Content
 | Name | Content |